 PATH does not go to Newark Liberty International Airport.
 Passengers wishing to travel from areas served by PATH should take PATH to Newark Penn Station and connect with New Jersey Transit to get to Newark Airport.
 For information on travel between Newark Penn Station and Newark Liberty International Airport visit New Jersey Transit or AirTrain Newark.

 PATH is currently in the process of repairing escalators that were badly damaged by saltwater flooding during Superstorm Sandy.
-As of mid-March 2013, it is anticipated that restoration will be completed within the next six to twelve months.
+As of the fourth quarter of 2013, three escalators have been fully rebuilt, and two more will be completed by January 2014.
+It is anticipated that restoration of the remaining units will be completed by mid-2014.
 There are a number of factors contributing to this timetable, including material sourcing issues that require specially-manufactured replacement parts.
 Some of this work is being done by vendors overseas who have to re-engineer and build these parts to the exact specifications of the original manufacturer.
 As we await delivery of these critical pieces, escalator repair work continues in the stations' mechanical rooms, where technicians are painstakingly repairing components not visible to passengers.

 At least one escalator at both Exchange Place Station and Newport Station will remain out of service until all the escalators at the station have been restored.

 The Port Authority is studying the vast damages wrought by Superstorm Sandy with an eye toward modifications at every facility to help reduce the impact of future storms.